 Info: Various Sizes and Colours

-Clear bulbs are generally the most suitable type for Himalayan Salt Lamps.
-We currently carry them in two wattages -- 15W (the more oval-shaped ones in the main photo) and 25W (the more uniformly shaped ones on the right of the main photo) -- which come in packages of four.
+Clear bulbs are generally the most suitable type for the traditional pink Himalayan Salt Lamps.
+We currently carry them in two wattages -- 15W and 25W -- which come in packages of four.
 The bulbs themselves are about 1-1/2 inches long past the metal fitting.

-Two of these bulbs are coloured rather than clear, and are mainly intended for the pure white salt lamps (some of which are sold here), to make them glow blue or green; these bulbs are about 3/4" in diameter, and 2-1/4" long, past the fitting.
+Two of these bulbs are coloured rather than clear, and are mainly intended for use with pure white salt lamps, to make them glow blue or green.
+These bulbs are about 3/4" in diameter, and 2-1/4" long, past the fitting.